AntsInMyEy3sJohnson/KnowledgeBaseOpenShiftKubernetes/README.md

 # OpenShiftLearning
-Notes, examples and best practices on OpenShift.
+Notes, examples and best practices on OpenShift (and, occasionally, some plain Kubernetes, too).